wamurti/wamurti/README.md

 </dl>

-## Looking for a LIA-Internship right now!
+## Looking for a Internship right now!

 <p>
   <br>